TCGLandDev/tcgdb/packages/api-sdk/README.md

 # @tcglanddev/api-sdk

-Publishable TypeScript SDK for the TCG Land API.
+Publishable TypeScript SDK for the Palmyra Pro API.
 Wraps generated OpenAPI clients and provides a thin HTTP helper for auth and ProblemDetails.

 - ESM output, TypeScript types
 - Generated clients are emitted into `packages/api-sdk/src/generated/<domain>` by the codegen step